 Map Changes and Flood Insurance

-and the time that they become effective.
-This gives you adequate time to prepare for the new risk and
+to 12 before they become effective.
+This gives you time to prepare for any change in risk and talk to your

 ||Flood insurance is mandatory.